algorandfoundation/xHD-Wallet-API-ts/README.md

 ## Regarding CJS

-This library can be used in a CommonJS as a dynamic import:
+This library can be used in a CommonJS environment as a dynamic import:

 ```ts
 ;(async function () {